 Looking to start a blog?
 You’re in the right spot.

 I’ve been blogging for over a year now, and let me tell you: it’s awesome.
 Blogging has changed my life for the better and allowed me to tap into doing what I am truly passionate about.
 However, I know how daunting it may seem to start a blog.
-I’m here to tell you it’s not as hard as you may think it is to start a blog!
-(I promise.)
+I’m here to tell you it’s not as hard as you may think it is to start a blog, (and I have helpful posts about getting started, like this post about how to gain Pinterest followers as a new blogger!)

 This post is meant to be a step-by-step guide on how to start a blog of your own!
 I have followed these exact steps (through some trial and error), and swear by the process explained below.